lindkvis/caffa/docs/README.md

 The REST-interface communicates via JSON adhering to the latest draft [JSON Schema](http://json-schema.org/) specification and the REST-server provides access to both schemas and data.

 # Advantages
-Caffa enables easy access to the full power of C++ while the introspection and clear separation of network code and data model gives some of the advantages of higher level languages such as Python.
+- Caffa enables easy access to the full power of C++ while the introspection and clear separation of network code and data model gives some of the advantages of higher level languages such as Python.
+- Serialisation to JSON is as easy as calling a single method on a Caffa Object.
+- You get a REST-interface to your classes virtually "for free" once you have set up your application as a Caffa application.

 # Bindings
 Caffa has currently implemented client bindings to the following langages: